joel16/VITA-Homebrew-Sorter/README.md

 # VITA-Homebrew-Sorter

 A basic PS VITA homebrew that sorts the application database in SceShell alphabetically.
 The application also sorts apps/games inside folders as well.
 A backup will be made before any changes are applied to the application database.
-You can find the backup in ux0:/data/VITAHomebrewSorter/app.db.
+You can find the backup in `ux0:/data/VITAHomebrewSorter/app.db`.

 # Disclaimer
 I am not responsible for anything that happens to your device after the use of this software.
 I always make sure to test my software(s) thoroughly before release.
-If you do encounter any problems please submit an issue with a copy of your app.db (ur0:/shell/db/app.db).
+If you do encounter any problems please submit an issue with a copy of your app.db (`ur0:/shell/db/app.db`).

 # Features:
 - Sort app list alphabetically (ascending)
 - Sort app list alphabetically (descending)
+- Display app list after sorting is applied using ImGui's tables API.
+- Backup application database before sorting is applied.

 # Credits:
 - Rinnegatamante for [vitaGL](https://github.com/Rinnegatamante/vitaGL)